jckarter/clay/doc/primitives-reference.md

     define OrderAcqRel;
     define OrderSeqCst;

-A set of symbols are defined and used as parameters by every atomic operation to specify the memory ordering constraints for that operation.
-These correspond to LLVM's memory ordering constraints, which in turn are a superset of those specified by the C11 and C++11 memory models.
+These symbols are used as parameters by every atomic operation to specify the memory ordering constraints for that operation.
+These correspond to LLVM's memory ordering constraints, which in turn are a superset of those specified by the C11 and C++11 memory model.
 See the [LLVM Atomic Instructions and Concurrency Guide](http://llvm.org/docs/Atomics.html) for details.

 * `OrderUnordered` corresponds to the LLVM `unordered` memory ordering.
 * `OrderMonotonic` corresponds to the LLVM `monotonic` and C++11 `memory_order_relaxed` orderings.